 Severn River Association's "Operation Clearwater" monitors summer river water quality as indicated by the presence of microorganisms.

 Staff at the Environmental Center have participated in a program started by the Severn River Association 27 years ago entitled "Operation Clearwater".
-This program's goal is to monitor the microbial water quality at bathing beaches and marinas throughout the Severn River watershed.
-Dr. Sally Hornor, of the Biology Department and Environmental Center, has served as the scientific director of this program for the past 12 years.
-Water samples at waterfront communities are collected weekly between mid-May and the end of August, and enumeration of microorganisms associated with poor microbial water quality is performed at the Environmental Center.
+This program's goal is to monitor the microbial water quality at bathing beaches and marinas throughout the local river watersheds.
+Dr. Tammy Domanski, of the AACC Biology Department and Environmental Center, serves as the scientific director of this program after over 20 years under the direction of Dr. Sally Hornor.
+Water samples at waterfront communities are collected weekly or bi-weekly between mid-May and the end of August, and enumeration of microorganisms associated with poor microbial water quality is performed at the Environmental Center.

 Continue to Back in the Lab